-Dolce & Gabbana Has Postponed Its Shanghai Fashion Show After Accusations Of Racism
+Dolce & Gabbana Has Postponed Its Shanghai Show Following Accusations Of Racism

 Italian fashion label Dolce & Gabbana has reportedly cancelled its Shanghai fashion show following accusations of racism from commentators and members of the public.
 As Jing Daily reports, on Nov.
 18, Dolce & Gabbana released a series of videos to promote its upcoming show in Shanghai.
 The #DGLovesChina campaign saw Asian models attempting to eat a variety of Italian food with chopsticks.
 One particularly tone deaf scene involves an unseen man asking a cannoli-eating female model: "Is it too huge for you?"